Skip to main content

 Ask any homebuyer or developer, and they’ll tell you: tax reforms are the game-changers.
 Increasing the Section 24(b) deduction limit from ₹2 lakh to ₹5 lakh for home loan interest could offer a significant respite, especially in metro cities where property prices are skyrocketing.

-Moreover, extending the Section 80-IBA benefits for affordable housing until 2029 would incentivize developers to prioritize budget-friendly projects.
+Moreover, extending the Section 80-IBA benefits for affordable housing until 2029 would prioritize budget-friendly projects.
 A targeted reduction in GST on key materials like paint, sanitary ware, and ceramics could further reduce construction costs, directly benefiting homebuyers.

 Navin Makhija – Managing Director, The Wadhwa Group